 The Company entered into foreign currency derivative contracts with financial institutions to reduce foreign exchange risk related to certain marketable securities denominated in foreign currency.
 Foreign currency derivative contracts are marked-to-market at the end of each reporting period with gains and losses recognized as other income (expenses).
-The Company recognized a net gain of \$0.3 million and \$0.8 million during the three months ended March 31, 2024 and 2023, respectively, on the fair value adjustment of the foreign currency derivative contracts.
-The notional amount of foreign currency derivative contracts as of March 31, 2024 and December 31, 2023 was \$29.5 million and \$14.7 million, respectively.
+The Company recognized a loss of less than \$0.1 million and a net gain of \$0.3 million during the three and six months ended June 30, 2024, respectively, and a net loss of \$0.3 million and a net gain of \$0.5 million during the three and six months ended June 30, 2023, respectively, on the fair value adjustment of the foreign currency derivative contracts.
+The notional amount of foreign currency derivative contracts as of June 30, 2024 and December 31, 2023 was \$6.2 million and \$14.7 million, respectively.